BatzJunior/testrepo/_pages/022-configuration.md

 /configuration| Returns the attribute configuration (list of attributes for each entity). | *Not supported* | *Not supported* | Deletes all attribute definitions.
 /configuration/*entityType*| *Not supported* | Creates the attribute defintions transfered within the body of the request for the given *entityType* | Updates the attribute defintions transfered within the body of the request for the given *entityType* | *Not supported* configuration/*entityType*/{*List of attribute definition ids*} | *Not supported* | *Not supported* | *Not supported* | Deletes the attribute definitions identified by the *List of attribute definition ids* for the given *entityType*

+The PiWeb configuration consists of a list of attributes for all types of entities.
+There are different kinds of entites: *parts, *characteristics, *measurements, *values and *catalogues.
+The attributes are either of defintion type *AttributeDefinition or *CatalogueAttributeDefinition.
+An attribute with definition type AttribueDefinition

+{% comment %}----------------------------------------------------------------------------------------------- {% endcomment %}

 ## {{ page.sections['add'] }}